Pamphylia: Iron Age

 In the historical era, the region's population spoke Pamphylian, an idiosyncratic dialect of Greek seemingly influenced by Anatolian languages spoken nearby.
 On Cyrus's defeat of Croesus, Pamphylia passed to the Persian Empire.
 Darius included it in his first tax-district alongside Lycia, Magnesia, Ionia, Aeolia, Mysia, and Caria.
 At some point between 468 and 465 BC, the Athenians under Cimon fought the Persians at the Eurymedon, and won; thus adding Pamphylia to their "Delian League" empire.
 Toward the end of the Peloponnesian War, the Athenians were weakened enough that the Persians were able to retake it.

-Upon Alexander the Great's defeat of Darius III, Pamphylia passed back to Greek rule, now Macedonians.
+Upon Alexander the Great's defeat of Darius III, Pamphylia passed back to Greek rule.
 After the defeat of Antiochus III in 190 BC they were included among the provinces annexed by the Romans to the dominions of Eumenes of Pergamum; but somewhat later they joined with the Pisidians and Cilicians in piratical ravages, and Side became the chief centre and slave mart of these freebooters.
 Pamphylia was for a short time included in the dominions of Amyntas, king of Galatia, but after his death lapsed into a district of a Roman province.

 As of 1911, the district was largely peopled with recently settled Ottoman Muslims from Greece, Crete, and the Balkans, as a result of the long-term consequences of the Congress of Berlin and the collapse of the Ottoman Empire.